CS262-TeamD/BackEnd/readme.txt

          ...try out some SQL queries here...
     postgres% exit

 - To configure and run this application as a RESTful web service do the following.
-See the sample scripts in Lab09/src/manual/.
-    1. Load your (full) webservice application into /var/cs262/. (use a unique name)
+    1. Load your (full) webservice application into /var/cs262/PROJECT_NAME. (use a unique name, e.g., cs262aFitness)
-    2. Edit your application to use the appropriate port for your team:
+    2. Edit your application (see MainResource#main()) to use the appropriate DB_URI and PORT for your team.
+       The PORT for each team is:
             A - 8081
             B - 8082
             C - 8083
             D - 8084
             E - 8085
             F - 8086
             G - 8087
     3. Copy the sample scripts from the Lab09 repo (Lab09/src/manual/*) into your application and edit them as follows.
         a. env.sh - Set a unique name and path.
         b. start-java.sh - Edit the commands at the bottom to compile and run your application.